socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 ![Container Diagram Sketch/Example](/artifact-templates/images/ZIO-AbstractContainerDiagramSketch.png)

-Three conceptual tiers are shown, one for application frontends and integrated external systems (in client role), one centered on business logics and one containing data stores and external systems (in provider role).
+Three conceptual tiers are shown, one for application frontends and integrated external systems (in client role), one centered on business logic, and one containing data stores and external systems (in provider role).

 ### Tools